Aliases for NTRK2 Gene

 GeneCards Summary for NTRK2 Gene

 NTRK2 (Neurotrophic Receptor Tyrosine Kinase 2) is a Protein Coding gene.
 Diseases associated with NTRK2 include Obesity, Hyperphagia, And Developmental Delay and Pilocytic Astrocytoma.
-Among its related pathways are Alzheimers Disease Pathway and p70S6K Signaling.
+Among its related pathways are NFAT and Cardiac Hypertrophy and CREB Pathway.
 GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
-An important paralog of this gene is ALK.
+An important paralog of this gene is NTRK3.